jaxon-php/jaxon-symfony/README.md

 Installation
 ------------

-Add the following lines in the `composer.json` file, and run the `composer update` command.
+Add the following lines in the `composer.json` file, and run the `composer update jaxon-php/` command.

 ```json
 "require": {